olbrichattila/gocsvimporter/README.md

 ## Optional parameters in .env

 - The batch size, is how many rows are sent to the database engine per insertSQL (Firebird does not souport it and will be ignored)
-- The max connection count is how many connection should be established to the database at the same time (SQLite does not support that)
+- The max connection count is how many connection (max) should be established to the database at the same time (SQLite does not support that)

 ```
 BATCH_SIZE=500